tascintra/desafio1/README.md

 ## 💻 Project

 I solved this challenge by manipulating the string as an array and using a decrementing for to get the string's end and rewrite its content in a new variable.
-The Figma layout can be accessed by [THIS]() link.
+I also created the Figma layout design.

 <br>